HenrikJoreteg/redux-bundler/README.md

 * This lib also includes an integrated approach for how to react to certain state conditions in your app.
 You can define special selectors that start with `react` instead of `select` that will be evaluated on a regular basis and can return actions to trigger in response.
 This enables really, really interesting patterns of being able to recover from failure and retrying failed requests, etc. The level of reliability that can be achieved here is _very_ powerful especially for use in PWAs that may well be offline or have really poor network conditions.
 * The fact that you _have to use a selector_ to get state from redux dramatically simplifies refactoring of large redux apps.
 * You can pass an array of selector names you want to subscribe to and get a callback with changes for those particular selectors.
 By consolidates state diffing into a single spot in the store, `connect()` doesn't have to do any dirty checking, so the binding code becomes very simple.
-* Connected action creators are already pre-bound to the store so you never have to import an action creator and then bind it before using it in your component, which I've found to be really confusing for devs learning redux.
+* Connected action creators are already pre-bound to the store so you never have to import an action creator and then bind it before using it in your component, which I've found to be really confusing for developers learning redux.
 * It includes a debug bundle you can enable to see nice summary of what's happening for each action that is dispatched.
 * In debug mode (which is enabled by setting `localStorage.debug` to a truthy value) the store instance is bound to `window` allowing console debugging of all your selectors, action creators via the JS console.
 For example you can type stuff like `store.selectIsLoggedIn()` to see results or `store.doLogout()` to trigger that action creator even if you don't have UI built for that yet.
 * It is uniquely well-suited for running inside a WebWorker.
 Because so much of your application logic lives in the resulting store, and because it lets you subscribe to changes and get deltas of the state you care about, this whole system is uniquely well suited for being ran off of the main thread.
 I've actually done this extensively but ended up backing out of that approach right before shipping because i hit a few snags with some browsers.
 I'll try to put together an example app sometime showing this, overall it actually works really, really well.